February 28, 2014 | by Syncplicity by Axway Team

 If you’d like to talk to one of our sales professionals at the conference, email us at email@example.com to set up an appointment.

-This month, Syncplicity’s mobile-savvy leaders will see just how lite they can get with our Go Lite 30-day challenge.
+This month, Syncplicity by Axway’s mobile-savvy leaders will see just how lite they can get with our Go Lite 30-day challenge.

 Our new mobile apps have inspired us to take the ultimate test – leave old technologies behind, ditch our desktop and close our laptops and Go Lite.
 Of course, there is a time and place for laptops and they are still allowed, but we are challenging our team to see how ‘lite’ they can go for 30-days.
 From photos to documents, tweets to iTunes, we’re going to use our mobile devices for everything we possibly can to see how it changes our productivity, interactivity, and company culture -- and we’ll be documenting the challenge on social media every step of the way!